Please note new room location due to high number of bookings - More spaces still available!

-This CRiVA seminar will feature presentations from two experts and activists on female genital mutilation, with plenty of time for questions and discussion.
-Susan Mansaray (from the Stockton-based community organisation Purple Rose, which was set up to raise awareness about issues affecting BME women) will discuss the challenges of the contemporary context of FGM in the UK, and what can be done in local communities to tackle it, including the work being Purple Rose has done in the North East.
+This seminar, organised by the Durham Centre for Research into Violence and Abuse (CRiVA), will feature presentations and discussion with two experts and activists on female genital mutilation.
+Susan Mansaray (from the Stockton-based community organisation Purple Rose, which was set up to raise awareness about issues affecting BME women) will discuss the challenges of the contemporary context of FGM in the UK and beyond, and what can be done in local communities to tackle it, including the work that Purple Rose does in the North East.
 Shabina Begum (a lawyer and human rights activist), will talk about best practice and reporting duties in FGM related cases.
-She will discuss the development of legislation in the UK around FGM, and the implications of the legal duty to inform the police that came into force in 2015.
+She will discuss the development of policy and legislation in the UK around FGM, and the implications of the legal duty to inform the police that came into force in 2015.

 Susan Mansaray’s interest and background in FGM spans over 20 years.
 Originally from Sierra Leone where she worked as a broadcast journalist for the State’s Broadcasting House, she spent years campaigning against many forms of cultural practices which she described as abuse disguised as culture, including FGM.
 She set up Purple Rose, a community group five years ago to help raise awareness and campaign against FGM in her community and local area in Stockton where she has lived for the past eight years.
 Through Purple Rose Susan has delivered training to schools, universities, communities and medical professionals.
 Purple Rose is a member of the CPS North East FGM focus group and also the North East FGM Partnership Board.
 Susan is also Trustee of the Regional Refugee Forum North East.